NewtonKoh/tp/docs/UserGuide.md

   The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
+* MONEY_OWED can have a MINIMUM of -10000 and a MAXIMUM of 10000.
 * When editing tags, the existing tags of the person will be removed i.e. adding of tags is not cumulative.
 * You can remove all the person’s tags by typing `t/` without specifying any tags after it.